 Figure legends.

 Fig. 1.
 Distribution of dog and cat samples assayed for neutralizing antibody titer across Italy and the region of Lombardy.
 Data on human COVID-19 cases from the Italian Department of Civil Protection as of May 31, 2020 and population data from the Italian National Institute of Statistics (ISTAT), January 2019.
+Source data are provided as a Source Data file

 Fig. 2.
 Correlation of percentage of seropositive animals per province and human COVID-19 infection density in Lombardy.
 Data points were taken from provinces with at least 10 samples.
 Spearman's correlation was used to assess association.
+Source data are provided as a Source Data file.

 Methods